BioBoost/object-oriented-programming-using-java/11_defining_classes/readme.md

 description: This chapter teaches how to create custom objects and classes.
 ---

-# Chapter 11 - Creating our own Classes
+# Chapter 11 - Defining our own Classes

 Creating custom classes is one of the main responsibilities of an object oriented programmer.
 As stated before, an application is a collection of objects that interact with each other.
 These objects are created based on a class developed by a programmer.
 If we wish to implement some functionality that is not yet available in the language or it is not exactly what we need, we are required to build it ourselves.